 You should be able to access H2O Flow on localhost:54321.

 Databricks Runtime for Machine Learning installs XGBoost, which conflicts with the XGBoost packaged in PySparkling.
 To use PySparkling on Databricks Runtime ML, you must remove XGBoost using an init script:

 scikit-learn, a well-known Python machine learning library, is included in Databricks Runtime.
 See Databricks runtime release notes for the scikit-learn library version included with your cluster’s runtime.

 The DataRobot modeling engine is a commercial product that supports massively parallel modeling applications, building and optimizing models of many different types, and evaluating and ranking their relative performance.
 This modeling engine exists in a variety of implementations, some cloud-based, accessed via the Internet, and others residing in customer-specific on-premises computing environments.
 Read more at DataRobot.

 XGBoost is a popular machine learning library designed specifically for training decision trees and random forests.
 You can train XGBoost models on individual machines or in a distributed fashion.
 Read more in the XGBoost documentation.

+For the version of XGBoost installed in the Databricks Runtime ML version you are using, see the release notes.
 To install other Python versions in Databricks Runtime ML, install XGBoost as a Databricks PyPI library.
 Specify it as the following and replace